Eddie Faye Gates' collection of race massacre history donated to Gilcrease Museum

 Tulsan Eddie Faye Gates, an educator and activist who has devoted much of her life to documenting the history of African-Americans in Tulsa, has donated her extensive collection of materials related to the 1921 Tulsa Race Massacre to Gilcrease Museum.

-The grant will also allow the museum to build a long-term foundation for education, research and exhibitions that will will provide a unique perspective as Tulsa and the country focus next year on the 100th anniversary of the Massacre.
+The grant will also allow the museum to build a long-term foundation for education, research and exhibitions that will provide a unique perspective as Tulsa and the country focus next year on the 100th anniversary of the massacre.

-“It became her mission to insure the atrocities that occurred during the 1921 Race Massacre are not forgotten, and that the survivors’ stories serve to make needed change,” said Dianne Gates-Anderson, Gates’ daughter.
-“It is also important to her and our family that the collection be physically located in North Tulsa and accessible for viewing and research by descendants and the community at large.
+“It became her mission to ensure the atrocities that occurred during the 1921 Race Massacre are not forgotten and that the survivors’ stories serve to make needed change,” said Dianne Gates-Anderson, Gates’ daughter.
+“It is also important to her and our family that the collection be physically located in north Tulsa and accessible for viewing and research by descendants and the community at large.

 The museum’s staff has selected 100 oral histories and 600 photographs to study, digitize and create resources for teaching such trauma-based history topics for K-12 educators.